 Generally, high doses of niacin are used to control specific diseases.
-Such high doses must be prescribed by a doctor, who will increase the amount of niacin slowly, over the course of 4 - 6 weeks, and take the medicine with meals to avoid stomach irritation.
+Such high doses must be prescribed by a doctor who will increase the amount of niacin slowly, over the course of 4 to 6 weeks.
+Take niacin with meals to avoid stomach irritation.

 Because of the potential for side effects and interactions with medications, you should take dietary supplements only under the supervision of a knowledgeable health care provider.
 Side effects may include diarrhea, headache, stomach discomfort, and bloating.